irmen/prog8/README.md

 - convenience abstractions for low level aspects such as ZeroPage handling, program startup, explicit memory addresses
 - fast execution speed due to compilation to native assembly code
 - inline assembly allows you to have full control when every cycle or byte matters
+- supports the sixteen 'virtual' 16-bit registers R0 ..
+R15 from the Commander X16, also on the C64.

 *Rapid edit-compile-run-debug cycle:*